 Division of Student Affairs > About > Departments > University Counseling Services

-About Programs & Services Contact Staff UCS Brochure Counseling FAQs COVID-19 Resources
+About Programs & Services Hours Contact UCS Staff UCS Brochure Counseling FAQs COVID-19 Resources

 University Counseling Services is operating on a virtual basis.
 Counselors are available for support, crisis management, consultation and community referrals.